Golden State Killer Pleads Guilty to 13 Murders, Admits to Multiple Rapes

 DeAngelo was arrested in 2018 while standing in the driveway of his home in the Sacramento suburb of Citrus Heights.
 Investigators used DNA evidence to link him to at least 12 homicides and dozens of rapes committed from 1976 to 1986 in the Sacramento area, the San Francisco Bay area, and Southern California.
 Tulare County prosecutors also tied him to the 1975 shooting of Visalia journalism professor Claude Snelling, bringing the number of murders he was accused of to 13.

+DeAngelo was born in New York on Nov.
+8, 1945, but grew up in the Sacramento suburb of Rancho Cordova.
+He served in the Navy and was a police officer in the small Central Valley town of Exeter, California, near Visalia, in 1973.

+He joined the police department in Auburn, California, near Sacramento, in 1976.
+In 1979, DeAngelo was fired from that job when he was caught stealing a hammer and dog repellant from a Pay N’ Save store.
+He then moved to Southern California, but later returned to Sacramento.

 DeAngelo’s deal with prosecutors spares him the death penalty, Sacramento County the cost of a lengthy trial, and his victims the trauma of having to testify in court.
+Even if he had received the death penalty, his execution was doubtful given Governor Gavin Newsom’s moratorium on executions and the fact the state hasn’t carried one out since 2006.

+Prosecutors from Tulare, Santa Barbara, Sacramento, Orange, Ventura, Contra Costa, San Joaquin, Alameda, Yolo, and Orange counties lined up Monday to recount DeAngelo’s crimes: how he snuck into homes and attacked dozens of sleeping couples, usually wearing a ski mask and wielding a knife.
+Before raping the woman, DeAngelo would tie the man up in a different room, stacking dishes on his back and threatening to “kill everyone in the house,” including their children, if he heard the dishes fall.

+He sometimes stole jewelry, food, and beer from their homes before disappearing in the dark, later taunting his victims with phone calls where they could hear him breathing heavily before he hung up.

 The hearing was held in a makeshift courtroom set up in the ballroom at Sacramento State University, a venue chosen to seat the many victims, their families, and the media while allowing for social distancing due to the coronavirus pandemic.